pluralsight/hydra/docs/Ingestion.md

 ## Web Sockets

-Hydra supports web sockets for event streaming with semantics are very similar to the HTTP endpoint, with a few differences:
+Hydra supports web sockets for event streaming with semantics that are very similar to the HTTP endpoint, with a few differences:

 #### Request Metadata

-These can be specified at connection time via HTTP headers beginning with `"hydra-***"` or after the socket has connected by issuing `set` commands.
+These can be specified at connection time via HTTP headers beginning with `"hydra-***"` or after the socket has connected by issuing `SET` commands.

 #### Request Payload
-Once the metadata for the request has been set, clients can send payloads directly to the socket, without having to re-set any request metadata for every request.
+Once the metadata for the request has been set, clients can send payloads directly to the socket, without having to re-set these for every request.

 ### Using the web socket connector

 #### Enable the endpoint

-Add this entry to the config:
+Add this entry to your config:

 ```$xslt
 hydra.ingest.websocket.enabled = true